vrogier/ocilib/download/index.markdown

 {% highlight bash %}
 - unzip the archive
-- copy ocilib\include\ocilib.h to any place located in your include's path
+- copy ocilib\include\ocilib.h to any place located in your includes path
 - copy ocilib\lib32|64\ocilib[x].lib to any place located in your libraries path
 - copy ocilib\lib32|64\ocilib[x].dll to any place located in your windows path
 {% endhighlight %}